raylutz/audit-engine-docsite/docs/index.md

 ### Getting the data together
 First, the data must be assembled for use by AuditEngine.
 Most of this is already produced and available by Election Officials.

-- **Ballot Image Creation:**
+- **Ballot Images:**
     - Modern voting equipment used in most districts in the U.S. create ballot images as they process the ballots.
     - It is essential that this equipment be set so the ballot images are not deleted after they are used to extract the vote.
     - These images are then transferred to the Election Management System (EMS) from voter-facing scanners using flash media or from central scan operations using similar methods.
     - The EMS can export the ballot images for use by AuditEngine.
 These should be placed into ZIP archives with about 30,000 to 50,000 ballots per archive.
+    - Please see [exporting_guide.md](exporting guide) for step-by-step guides for exporting Ballot Images from popular voting systems.
+    - The ballot images are then uploaded to our datacenter so we can process them using thousands of computers in parallel.
+See [uploading_guilde.md](uploading guide) for instructions.
+- **Cast Vote Records (CVRs):**
+    - Officials can produce cast-vote-record files (CVRs) which lists the results of their interpretation of the ballots.
+    - AuditEngine currently supports the ES&S format and the Dominion format.
+    - If any ballots are suppressed for privacy reasons, the total number of ballots suppressed and their vote totals should be provided.
+    - AuditEngine can also be run without the CVR but some additional information is required:
+       - **Results Summary:** The official (or unofficial) results that _should_ match the totals from the cast-vote-records file, but may not if any ballots have been suppressed for privacy concerns.
+For some systems, we can scrape the data from the official election website report.

+- **Ballot Style Masters:**

+  - It is necessary for us to generate a map of the targets (ovals) on hand-marked paper ballots and what they mean.
+To do this with the least opportunity for human error, we can parse the ballot style master PDF files.
+These are the files actually sent to the printing contractor, and must have all barcode information included, and be in "searchable" PDF format.
+  - Please see [exporting_guide.md](exporting guide) for step-by-step guides for exporting Ballot Style Masters from popular voting systems.

 - **Election Information File (EIF):**

   - Our system requires additional information regarding the information actually printed on the ballots.
+This we can generally generate by parsing the CVRs files.

   - The EIF lists
-        - all contest names, as used in the CVR, as printed on hand-marked paper ballots, and as printed on BMD ballots
+    - all contest names, as used in the CVR, as printed on hand-marked paper ballots, and as printed on BMD ballots (this is no longer critical if we are using the TargetMapper application to map targets)
-        - the options in each contests, the full-text descriptions of yes/no contests.
     - the number of write-ins, and the vote-for number.
+    - The actual text found on BMD ballot summary cards for each contest.

   - This information is available from sample ballots and can be assembled prior to the election.
-    - This is a spreadsheet file in .xlsx or .csv format.
-The exact format of this file is provided below.
-    - In rare case, we also need the Ballot Options File (BOF) which lists the actual text of each option if they differ from the official CVR text.

-- **Cast Vote Record (CVR):**
-    - Officials can produce cast-vote-record files (CVR) which lists the results of their interpretation of the ballots.
-    - AuditEngine currently supports the ES&S format and the Dominion format.
-    - If any ballots are suppressed for privacy reasons, the total number of ballots suppressed and their vote totals should be provided.
-    - AuditEngine can also be run without the CVR but some additional information is required:
-       - **Results Summary:** The official (or unofficial) results that _should_ match the totals from the cast-vote-records file, but may not if any ballots have been suppressed for privacy concerns.
-For some systems, we can scrape the data from the official election website report.
-       - **Style to Contests File:** This is a spreadsheet which can be generated later in the process that lists the contests included in each style.
-This can be generated by inspecting the ballots or it can be provided by elections officials.

 ### Guides:
-- [Exporting Guide](user-guide/exporting_guide.md) -- Guide for election staff to export ballot images and cast-vote records from ES&S or Dominion systems.
+- [Exporting Guide](user-guide/exporting_guide.md) -- Guide for election staff to export ballot images, Cast-vote records, and Ballot Style Masters from ES&S, Dominion, or Hart systems.
 - [Uploading Guide](user-guide/uploading_guide.md) -- Guide for election staff or affiliates to upload ballot images and cast-vote records to AuditEngine.

 ### Creating an Account